TimSchneider42/cod-vae/TRAINING.md

 ## Known differences from the reference training

 - **Precision**: the reference trains with 16-mixed precision; these trainers run in full float32.
-Expect roughly twice the per-step cost; on H100-class hardware a full stage-1 run remains a matter of days.
+Expect roughly twice the per-step cost.
 - **Stage-2 determinism**: the frozen autoencoder runs deterministically here, while the reference (a side effect of Lightning's train mode) keeps stochastic depth active inside it.
 - **Non-bit-identical runs**: weight initialization mirrors torch's default schemes but uses a different RNG, and data ordering/DropPath draws differ from the Lightning pipeline.
 You will reproduce the recipe and expected quality, not the exact released checkpoint.
 - **Query subsampling**: the reference subsamples query pools with a chunked two-stage scheme for HDF5 IO efficiency; this implementation samples uniformly without replacement, which is what that scheme approximates.